yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/2_Deploy_Defender_Configuration_policies.md

 -  PC with PowerShell installed
       -   If you're using macOS, you can follow the official installation guide here: [Installing PowerShell on macOS](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.5)
+      -   If you're using Windows, just use PowerShell which is built into Operating system.
 -  Graph API permission
       -   An account assigned to the **Intune Administrator role** under Entra ID built-in roles)